You have heard it said that a picture is worth a thousand words. This is undoubtedly the case when it comes to welding symbols.

 If the groove symbol is below the reference line, it only applies to the arrow side.
-If it is above the reference line, it only applies to the other side.
+It only applies to the other side if it is above the reference line.
 If it is on both sides, then it is a double weld.
-The groove weld symbol will usually include information about the depth and the angle of the groove.
+The groove weld symbol will usually include information about the groove’s depth and angle.

 Complete Joint Penetration

 There are several ways that a symbol might indicate the need for complete joint penetration (CJP).
-The first way is to add the letters “CJP” to the tail on the symbol.
-This symbol indicates that complete joint penetration is required but does not specify how to do it.
+The first way is to add the letters “CJP” to the tail of the symbol.
+This symbol indicates that full mutual penetration is required but does not specify how to do it.

 A more specific way to indicate complete joint penetration is to use the symbol for a groove weld.
 Then, the drawing would show the need for CJP by not recording the depth of the weld.

-Fillet welds are common in industries using boilers and pressure vessels.
-The basic symbol for a fillet weld is a right triangle.
+Fillet welds are standard in industries using boilers and pressure vessels.
+The primary symbol for a fillet weld is a right triangle.

 Plug and Slot Welds

-Plug and slot welds are used when welding two members together, one of which has holes in it.
-As one piece of metal is welded, the welded material fills the holes in the other piece.
+Plug and slot welds are used when welding two members together, one of which has holes.
+As one piece of metal is welded, the welded material fills the gaps in the other piece.

 For a plug weld, the drawing will show the diameter of each plug at the left.
 On the right, you will see the spacing between each plug.